Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 16 of the 30 games they were favored on the moneyline this season (53.3%).
+- The Mariners have won 54.8% of the games this season when they were the moneyline favorite (17-14).

-- Seattle has played as moneyline favorites of -300 or shorter in only one game this season, which it won.
+- Seattle has played four times as moneyline favorites with odds of -225 or shorter, and won in each game.

-- Based on this game's moneyline, the Mariners have an implied win probability of 75%.
+- The implied moneyline probablility in this matchup gives the Mariners a 69.2% chance to win.

-- In the 46 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total 22 times (22-23-1).
+- Seattle has played in 47 games with set over/under, and have combined with opponents to go over the total 23 times (23-23-1).

-- The Mariners have covered just 33.3% of their games this season, going 1-2-0 against the spread.
+- The Mariners have collected a 2-2-0 record ATS this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.